chjdev/simplemapper/README.md

 The fields of the POJO have to be either public, or provide a public setter method.

-The value of the input object can be transformed by a chain of ITRansformers.
+The value of the input object can be transformed by a chain of ITransformers.
 The mapping will fail on NULL values.
 This behaviour can be changed by setting "nullable" to true.

 The type is inferred from the mapped field in the POJO.
 The mapping will fail if the type does not match exactly (note: in the provided simpleaccessor implementation the corresponding wrapper classes for primitive data types have to be used).
 This behaviour can be changed by setting the "lenient" parameter to true.
 In this case the accessor implementation, or an appropriate ITransformer chain has to take care of the type mapping.